GENI-NSF/geni-tools/README-omni.txt

 Output directing options:
  - `-o` writes output to file instead of stdout; single file per aggregate.
  - `-p <prefix>` gives filename prefix for each output file
- - `--outputfile` If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
+ - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
  - If not saving results to a file, they are logged.
  - If `--tostdout` option, then instead of logging, print to STDOUT.

-File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-rspec-localhost-8001.json
+ - When using `-o and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-rspec-localhost-8001.json`

+Other options:
  - `-t <type version>`: Specify a required manifest RSpec type and version to return.
 It skips any AM that doesn't advertise (in GetVersion) that it supports that format.
 Default is "GENI 3".